 Develop pathological empathy and use it to create content that serves your reader.
 Then speak to them directly by using customer-centric language.

 Company-centric: We are the leading website search tool.
 We use search, data, feedback and alerts to improve user experiences and websites.

 Customer-centric: Sitka Insights search was born out of working with people just like you to help solve problems you face every day such as unreliable search results and outdated site content.

-3. Know thy platform.
-This is second only to know thy audience.
+3. Know your platform.
+This is second only to know your audience.

-Do you know anyone who has tried to publish a book on Twitter?
-How about Instagram?
-No, because those platforms weren’t made for plotlines or theories that require chapters and a printing press.
-Twitter is made for simple sentences and GIFs.
-Instagram is for visuals.
-Your blog is for longer-form ideas that can be broken down into lists or paragraphs separated by scannable subtitles.
+Do you know anyone who has published a book on Twitter?
+No, because Twitter wasn’t made for stories and ideas that require chapters and a printing press.
+Twitter is made for simple sentences and GIFs (Aaall the GIFs, please!).
+Instagram and Pinterest are mostly for visuals.
+Blogs are for longer-form ideas that can be broken down into lists or paragraphs separated by scannable subtitles.

 4. Keep it simple.
-Your customers are busy people who see a million messages a day (experts actually estimate it’s closer to 10,000, but you get the point).
+Your customers are busy people who see at least 10,000 marketing messages every single day.
 Simplicity is the best way to stand out in a sea of fuzzy content.
 Simple content is not simplistic.
 Rather, it honors the reader’s time and energy by being clear and concise.